borjadam/URL_checker_project/README.md

-# URL checker assignment - Bynder (by Borja González)
+# URL checker project

 ## Overview

-This assignment contains a Python script that processes a list of URLs, counts the number of <script> tags in each webpage, and stores the results with persistence and error logging.
+This project contains a Python script that processes a list of URLs, counts the number of <script> tags in each webpage, and stores the results with persistence and error logging.
 The script is designed to handle thousands of URLs efficiently using multithreading and ensures that the data is saved for easy analysis.

 ## Project structure